 The previous section described the means by which we were able to convert lmbench into a more rigorous analytical tool.
 Before proceeding to describe how we used our new tool for detailed measurements of several x86 systems, let us pause for a moment to consider why such a tool is useful.
 Much of system measurement today is done at only one point on the continuum of abstraction that stretches from the silicon of the hardware through the operating system and up to the interface presented by user applications.
-However, it is important to try to characterize an entire system, from hardware features to application performance. hbench:OS is a first step toward this ultimate goal: it allows for the characterization and analysis of the part of the performance of the OS and OSdependent applications, and provides a foundation for future work to extend the analysis to the level of user applications.
+However, it is important to try to characterize an entire system, from hardware features to application performance. hbench:OS is a first step toward this ultimate goal: it allows for the characterization and analysis of the part of the performance continuum reaching from the hardware to the performance of the OS and OSdependent applications, and provides a foundation for future work to extend the analysis to the level of user applications.